 If you want to turn images into text with Google Drive OCR, the steps will be quite similar to the above-mentioned steps to OCR PDF.
 Here we simplify as following steps:

-To fix all the unsolved issues of Google OCR, Windows and Mac users can have a try on the Cisdem PDF Converter OCR, a dedicated OCR PDF Converter, to export any PDFs as 16 formats accurately.
+To fix all the unsolved issues of Google Drive OCR, Mac and Windows users can have a try on the Cisdem PDF Converter OCR, a dedicated OCR PDF Converter, to export any PDFs as 16 formats accurately.
 It supports batch OCR and maintain original file format.

 Google OCR really brings us convenience and benefit to manage scanned document online.
-Though Google OCR is limited in feature, the free solution it offers to OCR PDF worth everyone’s try.
-For better or for worse, you still have Google OCR alternatives to OCR your PDFs or handwritten files with expected results.
+Though Google Drive OCR is limited in feature, it is still worth a try.
+For better or for worse, you still have Google OCR alternatives to OCR your scans, PDFs, images or handwritten files with expected results.